 Each of the plans will also include an analysis of likely sources of investment funding - including council, opportunities for grant funding, or external institutional funding.

-It is anticipated that the market town investment plans will be finalised by the end of May 2021 and will be approved by Cabinet in the summer.
+It is anticipated that the market town investment plans will be finalised by the end of September 2021 and will be approved by Cabinet in the autumn.